Joss House Bay

 Joss House Bay, also known as Tai Miu Wan, is near the south end of Clear Water Bay Peninsula in Hong Kong.
 The Cantonese name Tai Miu Wan means "the bay of large temple" after the oldest Tin Hau Temple in Hong Kong.
+This is also a popular place for fishing enthusiasts.

 Tin Hau Temple

 The Tin Hau Temple was a large joss house built in 1266.
 It is the oldest and biggest Tin Hau Temple in Hong Kong so it is called the Big Temple.
 It is a Grade I Historic Building.
 The temple is located near Fat Tong Mun, the channel between the peninsula and Tung Lung Chau on the major channel along the sea route in the South China.
 It was founded by the Lam family in former Po Kong in Kowloon.

 Rock inscription

 The rock inscription at Joss House Bay is a declared monument of Hong Kong since 1979.
-This inscription is dated to the Jiashu year of the Xianchun reign in the Southern Song Dynasty (i.e. 1274 AD).
+This inscription is dated to the Jiashu year of the Xianchun reign in the Southern Song dynasty (i.e. 1274 AD).
 It is the oldest dated inscription in Hong Kong, and records a visit by Yan Yizhang, an officer in charge of the salt administration, and a friend.
 It also gives the history of two temples, north and south of Joss House Bay.